 The pharmaceutical industry’s main hormone drugs are produced by using animal hormones (often collected from pregnant horse urine) to create products that are structurally different than human hormones, but yet bind very strongly to human receptors.
 The drug, Premarin (PREgnant MARe’s urINe), binds to human estrogen receptors almost 20 times stronger than natural estrogen, and will block or interfere with a woman’s own estradiol.
 Furthermore, it will build up over time the longer that Premarin is taken.

 Mass production of non-human type hormones by drug companies is very profitable despite the serious health issues and side effects caused by them.
 Conversely, bio-identical hormones (especially well studied testosterone) have not been linked to increased cancer risk.
 In fact, a recent study done in France on 80,000 women for 12 years showed no increased cancer risk in BHRT patients compared to women not taking hormones.
 Since bio-identical hormones are naturally produced in humans, they cannot be patented regardless of their source.
-Therefore, large drug companies cannot significantly profit off the use and sale of bio-identical hormones.
+Although large drug companies cannot significantly profit off the use and sale of bio-identical hormones, they can still patent a process needed to render it absorbable as a drug.

 Experts have recently said that the 2002 study that originally linked HRT to increased breast cancer, thromboembolism and stroke, had key flaws which make it harder to establish a causal link between HRT and breast cancer.
 The International Menopausal Society released a global consensus statement in 2013 which reported that 18,601 – 91,610 excessive deaths can be attributed to estrogen avoidance in the last decade.